 How much water it takes to create 30 common items

 The world is in a water crisis.
-From dirty water in Flint, Michigan, to droughts in Arizona, California, and South Africa, the human population seems to be spiraling toward a world with less water.
+From carcinogenic contamination to droughts in Arizona, California, and South Africa, the human population seems to be spiraling toward a world with less water.
 Even though water is a renewable resource, there is still a finite amount in our lakes, rivers, and oceans.

 A person uses between 80 and 100 gallons of water a day by flushing toilets, taking showers, running faucets, washing clothes, starting the dishwasher, and watering outdoor lawns.
 However, that number doesn't take into account the amount of water used to make common items people use daily.